A 34-year-old female patient, three months following high-definition liposuction of the flanks, lower back, middle back, upper back, and abdomen.

 This means that liposuction of the waist requires operating on patients from both the front and the back.
-To be more specific, 20% of the waist line can be removed from the front and 80% from the back.
-Liposuction of the waist creates maximum concavity at the mid torso level.
-When liposuction of the waist is combined with filling of the lateral hips, then exaggerated curves are created in line with the female silhouette.
-This outline has been previously described by the Tilde curve “~”.
+Specifically, 20% of the waistline fat cells can be removed from the front and 80% from the back.
+Waist liposuction creates maximum concavity at the mid-torso level.
+When liposuction of the waist is combined with a filling of the lateral hips, exaggerated curves are created in line with the female silhouette.
+This liposuction surgery outline has been previously described by the Tilde curve “~”.

 Contact us to speak to an expert at one of our liposuction centers.